Itsyourdriver/scpsl-lists/README.md

 # SCP:Secret Laboratory Prefab, Item, Permission, And Door Type List
-This repo is a resource that hosts a list of prefabs, items, permissions, door types for plugin development.
+This repo is a resource that hosts a list of prefabs, items, permissions, door types and more for plugin development.